panphp/pan/README.md

 Also on the client-side, these events are collected in a very performant way and batched together to reduce the number of requests to your server.

 On the server-side, Pan only stores: the analytic name, and a counter of how many times the different events were triggered.
 Via the `pan` Artisan command, you may visualize this data, and hopefully use this information to improve your application.

-### Considerations

-- By default, Pan only allows 50 or fewer analytics to be stored.
-This prevents any potential abuse of the system, as the analytics "name" are controlled on the client-side.
-Open to suggestions on how to improve this.

 ## License